-Guidelines for reading: Please review these in the first week of the term and take them to heart
+Guidelines for reading: Please review these in the first week of the term and take them to heart.

 Best practices for quoting and citing:

-Please review these before submitting a short
+Please review these before submitting an argument map commentary, a reflection paper, or a final paper/project.

-paper, seminar paper, or reflection paper.

-Guidelines for writing: Please review these
+Guidelines for writing: Please review these before submitting a final paper/project.

-before attempting a short paper, seminar

-paper, or reflection paper.